 - Homeless Per HUD, this estimate should be the annual goal for housing assistance for units reserved for homeless individuals and households.
 None are estimated, as none of the programs specifically reserve housing units for homeless individuals.
-Further, although ESG applicants may request funding for a variety of activities related to homeless shelter, outreach services, preventive services for those at risk of becoming homelessness, and transitional housing, according to HUD none of these activities should be included in the Table 8 homeless category. - Non-Homeless Per HUD, this estimate should be the total goal for all housing units NOT reserved for homeless individuals, and not specifically for special needs households.
-While HOME and NHTF may assist special needs households through its regular rental assistance programs, no 2024 HOME or NHTF funds will be aimed specifically at assisting special needs households.
+Further, although ESG and ESG RUSH applicants may request funding for a variety of activities related to homeless shelter, outreach services, preventive services for those at risk of becoming homelessness, and rapid re-housing for those who are currently homeless, according to HUD none of these activities should be included in the Table 8 homeless category. - Non-Homeless Per HUD, this estimate should be the total goal for all housing units NOT reserved for homeless individuals, and not specifically for special needs households.
+While HOME and HTF may assist special needs households through its regular rental assistance programs, no 2025 HOME or HTF funds will be aimed specifically at assisting special needs households.
 This figure is therefore the total of the goals for other housing activities including new rental units and preservation of existing affordable housing. - Special Needs This is the goal for assisting households that are not homeless but require specialized housing or supportive service, such as HOPWA TBRA.